Shapthana/Initial-release-multilingual-RAG-QA-syste/README.md

 A research-oriented Retrieval-Augmented Generation (RAG) system for multilingual document question answering across **English, Sinhala, and Tamil**.

-The project focuses primarily on **retrieval quality, multilingual robustness, controlled experimentation, and systematic evaluation**, rather than treating generation quality as the only measure of a RAG system.
+The project investigates **retrieval quality, multilingual robustness, controlled experimentation, and systematic evaluation** within a RAG pipeline.
+The primary focus is retrieval evaluation rather than treating generated-answer quality as the only measure of RAG performance.

 ## Research Objective

-The main objective is to investigate how different information-retrieval strategies perform for multilingual question answering, particularly when English, Sinhala, and Tamil queries are used.
+The main research question is:

+> How do lexical, dense, and hybrid retrieval methods compare for multilingual document question answering across English, Sinhala, and Tamil?

-The system compares:
+The system evaluates:

 * BM25 lexical retrieval
 * Multilingual dense retrieval using E5 embeddings
 * Weighted hybrid retrieval
 * Reciprocal Rank Fusion (RRF)
-* Optional cross-encoder reranking
+* Optional multilingual cross-encoder reranking

 Retrieval performance is evaluated using: